Parental Leave for Instructional 9-month Faculty

 II.
 Policy Statement

 All Instructional 9-month faculty can elect Parental Leave, in partnership with their department.
-With this option the employee is eligible for a 50% work relief for a year following the birth or adoption date (multiple births will be treated as one event).
-During the Parental Leave period(s) the faculty member is eligible for full pay and benefits but will work a reduced schedule.
-The course reduction can be taken 100% in one semester, 50% in two semesters or some other combination that makes sense for the faculty member and the department.
+With this option the employee is eligible for a Work Relief Combination for a year following the birth or adoption date (multiple births will be treated as one event).
+During the Parental Leave period(s) the faculty member is eligible for full pay and benefits but with a Work Relief Combination.
+The Work Relief Combination can be taken 100% in one semester, 50% in two semesters or some other Work Relief Combination that makes sense for the faculty member and the department.

 In the circumstance that both parents are faculty members employed by Mason, parents need to work closely with the departments and units (college/school/institutes) involved to develop a plan that optimizes outcomes for both employees and their academic units.
 Faculty members must work with their department chairs and/or deans to coordinate the specific arrangements of the reduced work schedule.